-As well as a good cleaner, vinegar is known to kill bacteria and germs too.
-Granted, it isn’t EPA approved but it has been proven to kill nasties like Staphylococcus responsible for skin infections.
+As well as a good cleaner, vinegar is known to be effective at killing bacteria and germs.
+It isn’t EPA approved, but it has been proven to kill germs like Staphylococcus responsible for skin infections.

 How does vinegar kill bacteria?

-Vinegar is composed of 5% acetic acid, which is why it can be used to kill germs.
-It’s the acetic acid in vinegar that kills off bacteria and viruses by chemically breaking their proteins and fats.
+Vinegar is composed of 5% acetic acid, which is why it can be used to kill bacteria.
+The acetic acid in vinegar kills off bacteria and viruses by chemically breaking down their proteins and fats.

 - Vinegar doesn’t kill the Covid 19 virus.

 - Vinegar should not be mixed with bleach as it causes a dangerous toxic vapour

 Can vinegar be used as a disinfectant?

 According to the science-based environmental non-profit foundation, the David Suzuki Foundation, household white vinegar is about 80% effective at killing germs.

 It’s important to note that vinegar is not an EPA (Environmental Protection Agency) registered disinfectant or sanitizer, which means you can’t count on vinegar to kill 99.9% of bacteria and viruses as you can for commercial products.